07carvalho/python-cli-filter/README.md

     sum items values according to the options in the CLI

 -b, --brand=BRAND
-    get the number of cars by brand
+    compute data by the car's brand

 -d, --dealership=DEALERSHIP
-    get the number of cars by brand
+    compute data by the dealership's name

 -m, --mileage=MILEAGE
-    get the number of cars by brand
+    compute data by the indicated mileage

+-p, --path=PATH
+    the path to the file to be read
 ```

 #### EXAMPLES
 Examples of commands related to brands
 ```
-fleet count --brand SomeBrand
-fleet list --brand SomeBrand
+fleet count --brand SomeBrand --path some/path fleet list --brand SomeBrand --path some/path
 ```

 Examples of commands related to dealership
 ```
-fleet count --dealership SomeDealership fleet list --brand SomeBrand
+fleet count --dealership SomeDealership --path some/path fleet list --brand SomeBrand --path some/path
 ```

 Examples of commands related to mileage
 ```
-fleet list --mileage minValue maxValue
+fleet list --mileage minValue maxValue --path some/path
 ```